 It's all good getting yourself prepared to return to work but without your clients your business cannot survive so it is just as important that you also get them ready for your return.

 Your clients will appreciate it if you keep them in the know of your plans, how you are tackling your return.
 If you require them to wear a mask on arrival or if you will provide it, that they should wash and sanitise their hands upon arrival and departure, that handbags, keys and phones should be left in a designated area etc.

 Make a list of everything you will expect from them and send it to them prior to their appointment with you so they are fully aware of what you expect from them.

 As we all know appointment requests are coming left, right and center so preparing a waiting list is a good way of keeping everything in control.
 Make sure they are fully aware that you may not have as many appointments available to ensure you get the time to safely clean your workplace in between appointments.

-Walk in appointments are not advised, so to avoid turning people away send out emails, texts and post on social medias.
+Walk-in appointments are not advised (and in some areas not permitted), so to avoid turning people away send out emails, texts and post on social media.
 It also has to be well sign posted outside your salon to keep clients in the know before they come in.

 Make clients aware that they should come to their appointment alone and that they should respect the social distancing rule within waiting areas (for larger salons) or that they should respect the one in one out rule if you work from a room/from home.